-In 2006 WIEGO instituted a global project on Law and the Informal Economy with a pro-poor and pro-women perspective with pilot programs in India and Columbia.
-In partnership with member-based organizations worldwide, the program grew to include studies from Colombia, Ghana, India, Peru, and Thailand.
+In 2006 WIEGO instituted a global project on Law and the Informal Economy with a pro-poor and pro-women perspective.
+Pilot programmes ran in India and Columbia.
+In partnership with membership-based organizations worldwide, the program grew to include studies from Colombia, Ghana, India, Peru, and Thailand.

-The Law & Informality Project continued its important work of developing a knowledge base of how laws and regulations—or their absence—affect informal workers, negatively or positively.
+The Law & Informality Project developed a knowledge base of how laws and regulations—or their absence—affect informal workers, negatively or positively.
 The project idenitifed labour legislation, environmental laws, municipal laws, sector-specific laws (e.g. agriculture, fisheries), right-to-information laws and property laws as areas with significant impact on different sectors of the informal economy.

 As a result of the project, the Ghana TUC became interested in organizing new groups of informal workers, particularly kayayeis and domestic workers.
 Domestic workers have now formed their own union, the Domestic Services Workers Union.
 A new union of informal workers, Union of Informal Workers’ Associations (UNIWA), has also been launched (March 2015), which includes street vendor associations.

 In 2014, the focus of the project turned to building the capacity of street vendors and domestic workers to engage with legal issues and, through a public campaign, to raise awareness of their need for rights and protection as workers.